 Second, the number of traps required for systematic sampling within a study village is substantial.
-We relied on over 350 individual traps during the study period, the cost for this would not have been possible on my research support and training grant and could only be achieved by re-using traps from a previous project in the region LORACS, and using funding from the PANDORA project through my supervisory team.
-The ability to repair these traps were they to malfunction in Sierra Leone is limited and the sensitivity of the triggers of the traps is expected to decrease with repeated use.
-The impact of deteriorated traps on our data collection is not known and a method to understand the effective life in field conditions of these traps would be informative.
-In the absence of this understanding there are concerns that data quality may diminish as the length of the study increases which must be weighted against the value of long term monitoring of these dynamic disease systems.
+We relied on over 350 individual traps during the study period.
+The cost for this would not have been possible on my research support and training grant and could only be achieved by re-using traps from a previous project in the region LORACS, and using funding from the PANDORA project through my supervisory team.
+The ability to repair the traps in Sierra Leone were they to malfunction is limited and the sensitivity of the trap triggers likely decreases with repeated use.
+The impact of deteriorated traps on our data collection is not known and a method to understand the effective life of different trap types in field conditions would be informative.
+In the absence of this understanding, there are concerns that data quality may diminish as the length of the study increases, which must be weighted against the value of long term monitoring of these dynamic disease systems.

 Third, international co-operation required to ensure sampling and processing occurs as planned.
 Funding for field workers.
 Fourth, Data management systems to allow real-time assessment of data quality and to allow remote support.